Nick Senzel Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.15).
+- The pitching staff for the Brewers has a collective 7.9 K/9, the fifth-worst in MLB.

-- The Brewers rank 25th in baseball in home runs surrendered (77 total, 1.3 per game).
+- The Brewers' 4.09 team ERA ranks 13th across all league pitching staffs.

-- Houser (1-1) takes the mound for the Brewers in his sixth start of the season.
-He's put together a 4.07 ERA in 24 1/3 innings pitched, with 17 strikeouts.
+- Brewers pitchers combine to give up 78 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The right-hander last appeared on Tuesday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing six earned runs while giving up 11 hits.
+- Teheran (1-1) gets the start for the Brewers, his third of the season.

-- In five games this season, the 30-year-old has an ERA of 4.07, with 6.3 strikeouts per nine innings.
-Opponents are hitting .314 against him.
+- In his most recent appearance on Wednesday, the righty threw six innings against the Toronto Blue Jays, allowing no earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.